thingsboard/thingsboard.github.io/_includes/templates/install/postgres-post-install.md

 ```
 {: .copy-code}

-To be able to interact with the PosrgreSQL database, enter:
+To be able to interact with the PostgreSQL database, enter:
 ```bash
 psql
 ```